Two-step verification in Plone 4 using login codes sent by SMS.

 You will receive an SMS with verification code shortly.
 Enter the code in the “Enter the verification code to activate the two-step verification” field.

-Upon successful confirmation (you should see a message stating that) your bar code is reset.
+Upon successful confirmation (you should see a message stating that) your mobile number is reset.

 Case 4: Disabling the two-step verification